CONTACT HOURS: 12.00

 Foodborne diseases affect 10% of the world’s population every year, equivalent to millions of individuals across the globe.
 These diseases can cause extremely uncomfortable short-term health problems and very serious long-term health consequences, including permanent disabilities and death.
 Virtually all foodborne diseases are preventable with proper food handling and preparation techniques.

-According to the World Health Organization (WHO, 2011), access to safe water is essential to health and a basic human right.
-Yet, unsafe water and water contamination cause millions of deaths from diarrhea, malaria, malnutrition, and drowning throughout the world.
+According to the World Health Organization, access to safe water is essential to health and a basic human right.
+Yet globally, unsafe water causes millions of deaths from diarrhea, malaria, malnutrition, and drowning.
 The United States has one of the safest water supplies in the world, but national statistics do not tell individuals about the quality and safety of the water coming out of their own taps.
 In addition, more and more reports are surfacing about contaminants in the U.S. water supply.

 Healthcare professionals play an important role in preventing waterborne illness and in educating the public about potential health risks related to exposure to microbial and chemical contaminants in drinking water.